Ceremony (2010 film)

-Ceremony is a 2010 American film directed by Max Winkler, in his feature film directorial debut.
+Ceremony is a 2010 American film written and directed by Max Winkler, in his feature film directorial debut.
 The film stars Michael Angarano, Uma Thurman, Lee Pace, Rebecca Mader and Reece Thompson.
-It premiered at the Toronto International Film Festival in September 2010.
+It premiered at the 2010 Toronto International Film Festival in September 2010.
 The film was released on VOD on March 4, 2011, and opened in theaters April 8, 2011.

 Plot

 Sam Davis (Michael Angarano) convinces his former best friend to spend a weekend with him to rekindle their friendship at an elegant beachside estate owned by a famous documentary filmmaker (Lee Pace).
 It soon becomes clear that Sam is secretly infatuated with the filmmaker's fiancée, Zoe (Uma Thurman), and that his true intention is to thwart their impending nuptials.
 As Sam's plan begins to unravel, he is forced to realize how complicated love and friendship can be.